chrisprice/d3fc-label-layout/README.md

 # d3fc-label-layout

-A D3 layout that places labels avoiding overlaps, with strategies including simulated annealing, greedy and local.
+A D3 layout that places labels avoiding overlaps, with strategies including simulated annealing, greedy and a strategy that removes overlapping labels.

 ![d3fc label layout](d3fc-label-layout.png)